christopherwk210/check/docs/api/classes/game.md

 ## removeObjectFromBoard(id)
 This removes an instance from the game board.
 This will trigger the destroy method of the object destroyed.

+## getObjectById(id)
+Returns an object for the given id, or -1 if none could be found.

 ## `get` mousePosition
 Returns the position of the mouse over the game board as grid coordinates in the form of an object: